 Nerve injuries are caused by decreased blood flow and high blood sugar levels.
 They are more likely to develop if blood sugar levels are not well controlled.

 About half of all people with diabetes will develop nerve damage.
 Tingling or burning in the extremities may be an early sign of nerve damage.
 These feelings often start in your toes and feet.
 You may have deep pain, often in the feet and legs.

 Nerve damage may cause you to lose feeling in your extremities.
 Because of this you may:

-Footcare Connect nurses will examine your feet thoroughly in every session; they will look for any circulatory and sensory issues, any cuts and bruises or potential complications and only then, using sterile tools, will they meet your foot care needs.
+Footcare Connect nurses and chiropodists will examine your feet thoroughly in every session; they will look for any circulatory and sensory issues, any cuts and bruises or potential complications and only then, using sterile tools, will they meet your foot care needs.
 A therapeutic foot massage is offered at end of each session to promote circulation in the feet.